 \subsubsection{Property Assignment}

-With the relational structure established, $\text{LLM}_{\text{property}}$ assigns object attributes and robot capabilities that further constrain feasible actions.
-These properties determine whether an entity can participate in an action and if a robot has the required skills or affordances to achieve the goal.
-Accurate property assignment is therefore critical for pruning infeasible actions and ensuring goal achievability given the available robots and objects.
-Missing or incorrect attributes and capabilities can cause the planner to propose invalid actions or fail to reach the desired goal state.
+With relational structure defined, $\text{LLM}_{\text{property}}$ assigns object attributes and robot capabilities that constrain feasible actions.
+These properties determine action participation and whether robots have the required skills to achieve the goal.
+Accurate assignment is critical to avoid infeasible actions and ensure goal achievability.
 This inference step leverages $\mathcal{G}_{\text{property}}$, yielding: